chimera-linux/cports/Packaging.md

   library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
+* `renames` *(list)* A list of old names for the package.
+This is like `provides` except no explicit version is required (it always takes on the version of the package by default, but an explicit version can be specified if needed) and they always make it into autosplit packages with the appropriate suffix.
+This ensures a clean rename upgrade path.
 * `replaces_priority` *(int)* When used with `replaces`, this specifies which of the packages gets to keep the files (i.e. the higher-priority package will keep them).
 Defaults to 0.